University Pain and Spine Center

 An intrathecal pain pump is a device that delivers pain-relieving medication into the intrathecal space of your spine, a fluid-filled space between the membranes that cover your spinal cord.
 By releasing the medication into the spine and targeting the nerves sending pain signals, you get pain relief from a low dose of medication.

-If you need pain relief from complex regional pain syndrome, call the University Pain Medicine Center, or schedule an appointment online
+If you need pain relief from complex regional pain syndrome, call the University Pain and Spine Center, or schedule an appointment online